CigarsSmoker/Clone/Platform-specific-differences.md

 Connection upgrade requests are currently reported into the `other` column.

-**TO DO:** uMatrix should specifically check for requests for connection upgrade to websocket, and report this in the logger.
+**TO DO:** uMatrix should specifically check for requests for connection upgrade to websocket, and report this in the logger (just like it currently does for `ping` requests).